babelfish-for-postgresql/babelfish_project_website/_usage/query_planning.md

 `'setting_name'` is the name of the parameter you want to set.
 `'value'` is the parameter value.
-`is_local` : specify `true` if you would like the parameter to revert to the original setting when the transaction completes; set to `false` to make the setting persistent to the end of the session.
+`is_local` : specify `true` if you would like the parameter to revert to the original setting when the current transaction ends; set to `false` to make the setting revert when the session ends.

-For example, the following command sets `babelfishpg_tsql.explain_verbose` parameter to `on`; the setting reverts to the original value when the session ends:
+For example, the following command sets `babelfishpg_tsql.explain_verbose` to `on`; the setting reverts to `off` when the session ends:

 ```
 SELECT set_config('babelfishpg_tsql.explain_verbose', 'on', false);